 For one-off prototypes, especially non-mechanical parts, 3D printing may offer a cost-effective alternative to molding.
 Due to the absence of tooling costs, production prices are not as high.

-In some cases, manufacturers may even use 3D printing for a handful of end-use automotive parts.
+In some cases, even automotive injection molding companies may turn to 3D printing for limited end-use parts, especially when tooling is not feasible.
 They may use SLM 3D printing to make fluid handling components like valves (not usually injection molded).
 However, another option is using SLS 3D printing to make parts like bumpers, trim, and windbreakers, which are sometimes injection molded.

 Manufacturers may use additive manufacturing for a much wider range of injection auto parts in the not-too-distant future.
 This may range from doors and body panels (SLM) to powertrain and drivetrain parts (EBM).